Money makes the world go round

 Become financially literate and financially free

 The importance of money becomes very clear when a person doesn’t have any at all.
 This is why you need to become financially literate as early as possible, so that such a scenario doesn’t happen to you.
+You know Money makes the world go round, and that's why you what to be financially free.

 Once you have become financially literate, and have been able to generate money and an income stream in excess of your essential needs, then the world's opportunities will open up to you, and you will then have the freedom as well as the knowledge, to make your own choices on how and when to use your money.

 Money can enable you to afford a better quality of life.
 It may mean a bigger house if that’s important to you, or a new car, or better quality products, such as TV’s, phones and other gadgets and home entertainment.
 You could travel the world enjoying culture and holidays.
+You will find yourself saying Money makes the world go round!

 Another advantage of money is less stress with paying the monthly bills and other household expenses.
 It can even allow you to follow your dreams of running your own business, or remain in a career you love, but doesn’t pay so well.